PolySync/polysync-core-cpp-examples/FileTransfer/README.md

 ### FileTransfer

-This example shows you how to use the PolySync file transfer API to transfer files.
+This example illustrates how to use the PolySync file transfer API to transfer files.
 It transfers the PolySync EULA.txt file to a destination location.

 ### Dependencies

 Packages: libglib2.0-dev

-To install on Ubuntu
+To install on Ubuntu:

 ```bash
 sudo apt-get install <package>
 ```

-### Building and Running the Node
+### Building and running the node

 ```bash
 $ cd FileTransfer